wethegit/wtc-modal-view/README.md

 #### onClose(callback)

-Sets the function that is called when the modal closes Setter.
-Usage: `onClose = myFunction`
+Sets the function that is called when the modal closes.
+Setter.
+Usage: `modalInstance.onClose = myFunction`